A Postage Problem: Alas Poor Indicia, I Knew You Well

 Most nonprofits, when they do mail at the nonprofit rate, choose to use the nonprofit stamp.
 This is a good, in-between option.

 You get the look and feel of a “real” stamp with the cost of an indicia*.
-BUT, as with all nonprofit mail, if it isn’t addressed perfectly, the carrier doesn’t have to deliver it, and the post office doesn’t have to return undeliverable mail to you.
+BUT, as with all nonprofit mail, if it isn’t addressed perfectly, the carrier doesn’t have to deliver your donation letter, and the post office doesn’t have to return undeliverable mail to you.

 But then, there’s the issue of timing.
 You have to be on your game to use the nonprofit rate as it can take up to a fortnight to get in your donors’ mailboxes.
 That’s 14 days in modern English.